eficode-academy/istio-katas/mutual-tls.md

 scripts/loop-query-loadbalancer-ep.sh https+mtls
 ```

-Note the curl options (printed when the script starts) that specify not only the
+Note the curl options (printed when the script starts) that specify the
-certificate authority, but also the client certificate and key which is required
+certificate authority and also the client certificate and key which is required
 for mTLS:

 ### PKI Domains